NicholasMcRae/CollegeProjects/README.md

 - Project specs had us create an applet game called Blasteroids that we could implement in a unique way
 - Completed in term 4

+J2EE / Angular App
+- Produced an iterative J2EE app that leveraged AngularJS on the front-end
+- Completed in term 6

 Javascript project
 ==================
 - Over the course of our web technologies course we produced an ASP web app in iterations which introduced us to Javascript programming in more detail